Crime Awareness and Campus Safety Report

 Accidents involving physical injury, such as work-related accidents or possible hazardous exposures should also be reported to Security as soon as circumstances allow.
 Sports-related injuries should be reported to the appropriate coach or to the athletic trainer.
 To report an incident, injury or automobile accident, call Campus Security at extension 7888.

-CCTV The first steps of a campus-wide CCTV network have been taken with the installation of cameras in the Student Center, the Vann Library, Clare Hall entrances and parking lot, and in the breezeways and parking lot of Padua Hall and the entrances to Brookside, John Paul II and the Health Sciences buildings.
-Rolland and North Campus galleries, the music lab, the Cadaver lab, the Fitness Center and Hutzell Foyer have interior coverage.
+The first steps of a campus-wide CCTV network have been taken with the installation of cameras in the Student Center, the Vann Library, Clare Hall interior and exterior entrances, Padua parking lot and breezeways, and the entrances to Brookside, John Paul II and the Health Sciences buildings.
+Rolland and North Campus galleries, the Animation Lab, TV Studio, music lab, Cadaver lab, Fitness Center and Hutzell Foyer have interior coverage.

 Students may access university student counseling services by calling the Office of Student Life at 260-399-7700 x 6747.